circleci/circleci-docs/jekyll/_cci2/deployment-integrations.md

 ##### AWS ECR

-This orb enables you to log into AWS, build, and then push image to Amazon ECS.
+This orb enables you to log into AWS, build, and then push image to Amazon ECR.

 ```
 orbs: